guilhermesimoes/guilhermesimoes.github.io/_drafts/a-day-in-the-life-of-a-rails-programmer.md

 Is this pretty?
 No.

 Is there a better way?
-Probably.
+Almost certainly.

-But the original team has long moved on and there's no documentation...
+But I'm a single dev, the original team has long moved on and there's no documentation...

+---

 Afterword | Closing thoughts

-I wrote the above in a fit of rage
+I wrote the above in a fit of rage and frustration.

+in a previous employer.

+After more than 10 years of not being a Rails dev I do miss it.
+But reading this thing that I myself wrote makes me rethink my life choices and my desires.

+The woes of working at a consulting firm.

 For more stories from the trenches